Esri/large-network-analysis-tools/README.md

 ### Technical explanation of how this tool works

 The tool consists of two main scripts:
 - **LargeNetworkAnalysisTools.pyt**: This defines the python toolbox and the tool as you see it in the ArcGIS Pro UI.
-It does some minimal parameter validation, makes a backup copy of the input locations, and calls parallel_calculate_locations.py as a subprocess to do the parallel processes.
+It does some minimal parameter validation, makes a backup copy of the input locations, and calls parallel_calculate_locations.py as a subprocess to do the parallel processing.
 - **parallel_calculate_locations.py**: This script chunks the inputs and calculates the locations in parallel.
 - **helpers.py**: Contains some helper methods and global variables.